A commutator lemma for confined subgroups and applications to groups acting on rooted trees: Groups acting on rooted trees I: structure of non-free minimal actions

 \begin{proof} The first observation is that the $G$-action on $\Pi(T)$ is profinite.
 Indeed since the action of $G$ on $T$ has only finite orbits, it follows that the action of $G$ on $\P(T)$ is profinite, and thus so is the action of $G$ on the closed invariant subset $\Pi(T)$.
-Since in addition the map $\V\mapsto \rist_G(\V)$ is lower semi-continuous by Lemma \ref{lem-V-sub-lsc}, the statement follows from \cite[Theorem 2.3]{Glasner-compress}.
+Since in addition the map $\V\mapsto \rist_G(\V)$ is lower semi-continuous by Lemma \ref{lem-V-sub-lsc}, the statement follows from \cite[ Lemma I.1]{Ausl-Glasn} (and from \cite[Theorem 2.3]{Glasner-compress} in the case of a countable $G$).
 The argument for $\rist_G(\V)'$ is the same. \end{proof}